KaileyLam/The-Mikii-Times/README.md

 # The Mikii Times
-Displaying an article on The Mikii Times news platform (original article from Vietcetera)
+ Article display interface of The Mikii Times news platform (original article from Vietcetera)

 ## Technology
 - HTML
 - CSS

 ## Features
-Navigation bar, Header, Footer, Article
+- Navigation bar
+- Right-sided Table of Content
+- Header
+- Article
+- Footer

 ## Setup
 1. Clone this repo to your computer